UnrulyNatives/attitudes-laravel-upvote-solutions/README.md

 ## Features

+- This package delivers several solutions working in the same DB table.
+Pick and use all or the one which meets your needs.
 Three different values available for storing likes and upvotes

 - `importance` - might be used for observing and prioritizing content with values from range `0` to `10`.

 - `attitude` - might store values `-1`, `0`, `1` for likes and dislikes.

 - `activated` - might store values `-1`, `0`, `1` for likes and dislikes.

 - `favoritetype_id` - Just a scaffold for future development.
 An item might be stored in favorites under a certain subcategory. `null` would mean the root folder.
 This feature would require an extra model `Favoritetype`.

+- `user_notes` - allows user to take notes concerning a model (still to do)

 ## Installation